 Protection policies - written in trust

 If you are adding protection into the plan (Term assurance or Whole of Life) you can indicate that the policy is held in trust.
-You must then ensure that you designate a beneficiary -if you do not designate a beneficiary/beneficiaries, the sum assured will fall back into the owner's estate on death.
+You must then also ensure that you designate a beneficiary -if you do not designate a beneficiary/beneficiaries, the sum assured will fall back into the owner's estate on death.

 mceclip0.png